-PSYC 323 Psychology of Adjustment 3 SH
+PSYC 323 Psychology of Adjustment

 Discovering and applying dynamic, positive principles of constructive behavior.
-Emphasis is placed on applying course concepts to students' individual life experience as well as potential therapeutic applications. involvement with a campus or community service project assists students in applying course knowledge to everyday life.
-Prerequisite: PSYC 202S or SOCY 201.
+Emphasis is placed on applying course concepts to students' individual life experience as well as potential therapeutic applications.
+Involvement with a campus or community service project assists students in applying course knowledge to everyday life.
+Prerequisite: PSYC 202S.

-PSYC 420 Group Processes 3 SH
+PSYC 420 Group Processes

-Exploration of communication and influence in groups, including persuasion, leadership styles, and group decision-making. students will apply knowledge through an evaluation of an actual group and/or a group described in literary works.
+Exploration of communication and influence in groups, including persuasion, leadership styles, and group decision-making.
+Students will apply knowledge through an evaluation of an actual group and/or a group described in literary works.
 Prerequisite: PSYC 202S.

-PSYC 450 Personality 3 SH (WI)
+PSYC 450 Personality

 Analysis and discussion of the major theories of personality.
 Theorists studied include Freud, Jung, Horney, Cattell, Allport, Adler, Mischel, Bandura, and others.
 Students will apply their theoretical knowledge through the analysis of biographical materials.
-Prerequisite: PSYC 202S or SOCY 201.
+Prerequisite: PSYC 202S.
 This is a writing intensive course.

-RAPT 200R Philosophy for Theology and Ethics 3 SH (WI)
+RAPT 200R Philosophy for Theology and Ethics